5 Ways to Encourage Your Children to Be Physically Active

 Make Time for Exercise

 If your child is of school age, they will likely be inundated with homework, music lessons, and a range of other planned activities, making it harder to find time for exercise.
-While homework is an essential component to a child’s life, it’s important that you factor in time for physical activity.
+While homework is an essential component to a childβs life, itβs important that you factor in time for physical activity.
 The last thing you want is for your child to burnout, so getting outdoors and participating in a sport or activity can take their mind off school and give them room to breathe.
+If they don’t take to high intensity activities, consider getting them interested in a lower paced sport like golf.
+Golf is a bit slower paced and can help them to relax and focus on aspects of self development which are important when growing up.
+If they get into it, you could even invest in equipment like a golf trolley fromΒ Stewart GolfΒ or a new set of clubs, which you can teach them to look after and respect.

 Choose an Age Appropriate Activity